Elan SCX: Parabolic revolution

 By 1994 a number of smaller companies had introduced parabolic skis of their own, including the Atomic S-Ski and similar Kneissl Ergo (which developed from Olin's earlier models).
 Fischer joined the fray with the 15 mm sidecut Ice and there was a similar model from Head, the Cyber 24.
 The large conglomerates, Salomon, Rossignol and K2, continued to ignore it.

 K2 was the first among the major manufacturers to follow Elan's lead.
 In 1994 they designed a prototype with a 98 mm tip that would fit into their 100 mm presses.
 They planned on producing a range of skis based on this design, the Four, Three and Two.
 The Four was a race ski, and as is typical in the industry, was the first to be produced.
 When Bode Miller started winning races on the K2 Four in the 1996 Junior Championships, the other large companies took note.
 Yet the European companies continued to view it as a curiosity, an American fad.
 But when racers started buying them over any other design, these companies started frantic efforts to produce similar designs.
 In 1996, Salomon introduced the Axendo and Rossignol the Cut, their first shaped designs.

 For the 1995/6 season, the new designs accounted for only 3% of total sales.
 By the next year, with all the major players involved, they accounted for 50%.
 By 1997 every manufacturer had a variety of skis with differing sidecuts, and older designs were derisively dismissed as "skinny skis".
 These older designs clogged the discount racks, and top-of-the-line models from the previous year could now be purchased for $29.95.
 It became clear that skis should have always been shaped this way, and one designer later noted that "It turned out that everything we thought we knew for forty years was wrong."

 By the 1997/98 season every ski company was producing only parabolic designs.
 Despite fire-sale prices on older designs, parabolics accounted for 70% of all ski sales by 1999.
 Over time they came to be known as carving skis, super-sidecuts, hourglass skis, and finally shaped skis.
-Modern designs tend to have less radical sidecut than the SCX, and lengths have increased somewhat, but the SCX had revolutionary effects on design.